 The Blake Jones Trout Derby, held in Bishop every year in March, is one of the largest single day fishing events in California.
 The Bishop Area Chamber of Commerce began the annual fishing derby in 1968 and renamed it the Blake Jones Trout Derby in 1988 in honor of one of the region’s greatest fishing legends, Blake Jones.
 Jones was the inventor of a form of cheese bait that revolutionized the fishing industry–so whenever you bait your hook with Powerbait or a modern cheese bait, you have the late Blake Jones to thank.

 This pre-season family-oriented event is held at Pleasant Valley Reservoir, 6-miles north of Bishop, where fishing is allowed in the reservoir and along a stretch of the lower Owens River all year long.
 The Derby is not just a chance to win fantastic prizes, but also an opportunity to get ready for the general fishing opener which is the last Saturday in April when all Eastern Sierra waters open for trout fishing.
 The derby format includes a “Blind Bogey” so everyone has a chance to win some of the great cash and gear prizes on offer valued at over $10,000.
-California Department of Fish and Wildlife (CDFW) plants fish regularly at Pleasant Valley Reservoir and Owens River and the Bishop Area Chamber of Commerce purchases extra fish from Desert
+California Department of Fish and Wildlife (CDFW) plants fish regularly at Pleasant Valley Reservoir and Owens River.
+The Bishop Area Chamber of Commerce purchases extra fish to supplement the stock.

 Flash Foxy Climbing Festival